Chris-Imade/Chris-Imade/README.md

 ## Let's Be Friends
 - 👂 Check out my calming, no-lyrics playlist I made for coders: [Brain Juice](https://open.spotify.com/playlist/4E9aUH5H21WFJy5deVYZT4?si=edf616c619774ca7)
 - 🔭 I’m currently working on a secret project with an incredible team!
 Unveiling 9/22/22
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Nodejs
 - 👯 I’m looking to collaborate on open source projects!
-- 🤔 I’m looking for help with ...finding open source opportunities!
+- 🤔 I’m looking to find open source opportunities!
 - 💬 Ask me about playing the piano and rap music, keep the cadence and the rhythm smooth.
 - 📫 How to reach me.
 I like making new friends and collaborating: imadechriswebdev@gmail.com
 - 😄 Pronouns: He/His